 Aims: We aimed to examine the impact of three different radiation protection devices in a real-world setting of radial artery catheterisation.

-Methods and results:— In an all-comer randomized trial, consecutive coronary radial diagnostic and intervention procedures were assigned in 1:1:1 ratio to shield-only protection (shield group), shield and overlapping 0.5mm Pb panel curtain (shield+curtain group) or shield, curtain and additional 75x40cm, 0.5mm Pb drape placed across the waist of the patient (shield+curtain+drape group).
-A total of 614 radial procedures were randomized (n=193 shield, n=220 shield+curtain, n=201 shield+curtain+drape).
-There were no differences among groups in patients’ or procedural characteristics.
-The primary endpoint (relative exposure ratio between operator’s exposure in μSv and patient exposure, dose area product in cGy·cm2) was significantly lower in the shield+curtain+drape group for both first operator (20% reduction vs shield, 16% vs shield+curtain, p=0.025) and assistant (39% reduction vs shield, 25% vs shield+curtain, p=0.009).
+Methods and results: In an all-comer randomised trial, consecutive coronary radial diagnostic and intervention procedures were assigned in a 1:1:1 ratio to shield-only protection (shield group), shield and overlapping 0.5 mm Pb panel curtain (shield+curtain group) or shield, curtain and additional 75x40 cm, 0.5 mm Pb drape placed across the waist of the patient (shield+curtain+drape group).
+A total of 614 radial procedures were randomised (n=193 shield, n=220 shield+curtain, n=201 shield+curtain+drape).
+There were no differences among the groups in patient or procedural characteristics.
+The primary endpoint (relative exposure ratio between the operators’ exposure in μSv and the patient’s exposure, dose area product in cGy·cm2) was significantly lower in the shield+curtain+drape group for both the first operator (20% reduction vs shield, 16% vs shield+curtain, p=0.025) and the assistant (39% reduction vs shield, 25% vs shield+curtain, p=0.009).

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com